Special relativity and the rod/slot paradox – I – seeming contradictions between reference frames

 with No Comments

 One such paradox is the “rod/slot paradox” – a variant of the Rindler-Shaw paradox.
 Let us call it RS-paradox below.
-It says that in one frame of reference a falling rod will move through a slot in a plate (or in the ground) – and in another frame of reference it would not.
-In both cases due to the length contraction effect.
+It says that in one inertial frame a falling rod will move through a slot in a plate (or in the ground) – and in another frame it would not.
+In both (!) cases due to the length contraction effect.
 (I will present a related scenario in more detail below.)

 I got confronted with the RS-paradox for the first time when I was 17 and visited a physics course in a German Gymnasium.
-Special Relativity [SR] was a topic which occupied us for a few months.
+Special Relativity [SR] was a topic that occupied us for a few months.
 Our teacher presented us the RS-paradox with the help of a “ski-jumper” (see below) falling or not falling through a slot in the ground.
-My teacher admitted that he could not resolve the paradox for us – and as so many teachers and text books he referred to a complicated theory of Rindler regarding a modification of stiffness and elasticity in the STR.
+My teacher admitted that he could not resolve the paradox for us – and as so many teachers (and introductory text books) he referred to a complicated theory of Rindler regarding modifications of stiffness and elasticity in the STR.
 This was, however, not very satisfactory for us students.
 Rightfully, we had the suspicion that a basic contradiction like the one given above should disappear already on a very basic level of argumentation.

 So, this is a post series for folks interested in physics and math.